Common Factors of 48 and 60: A complete walkthrough

 Conclusion

 Understanding common factors—and especially the greatest common factor—is a cornerstone of elementary number theory and everyday problem solving.
-By listing the factors of 48 and 60, we discovered their shared divisors (1, 2, 3, 4, 12) and identified 12 as the greatest among them.
-This knowledge streamlines tasks such as simplifying fractions, calculating least common multiples, and planning evenly distributed resources Nothing fancy..
+Now, by listing the factors of 48 and 60, we discovered their shared divisors (1, 2, 3, 4, 12) and identified 12 as the greatest among them.
+This knowledge streamlines tasks such as simplifying fractions, calculating least common multiples, and planning evenly distributed resources Simple, but easy to overlook..

 While manual listing works well for modest numbers, mastering alternative strategies like prime factorization and the Euclidean algorithm prepares you for larger, real‑world calculations.
-Whether you’re a student polishing up for exams, a teacher designing lessons, or simply a curious mind, the systematic approach outlined here equips you with a reliable toolkit for tackling any pair of integers.
+Whether you’re a student polishing up for exams, a teacher designing lessons, or simply a curious mind, the systematic approach outlined here equips you with a reliable toolkit for tackling any pair of integers Simple, but easy to overlook..

 Quick recap: